VlaamseKampeerToeristen/KampeerToerist/README.md

 # KampeerToerist

-This repository exists solely to serve the **MTA-STS policy** for `kampeertoeris.be` via GitHub Pages.
+This repository exists solely to serve the **MTA-STS policy** for `kampeertoerist.be` via GitHub Pages.

 ## What is MTA-STS?